NoNameAce/lecture2/README.md

 ### What is Object in JavaScript?

-**Objects** in JavaScript is a thing with properties: With keys And values
+**Objects** in JavaScript is a code with properties: With keys And values

 ## So what is an object?